Updated on January 28, 2019. Medical content reviewed by Dr. Richard Koffler, MD, Board Certified Physiatrist

 Osteoarthritis (OA) affects more than 30 million people in the United States.
 Arthritis is an incredibly frustrating condition to live with.
-Easy tasks like standing up, opening a jar or walking around the supermarket are unbearable due to the chronic pain.
+Easy tasks like standing up, opening a jar or walking around the supermarket are unbearable due to chronic pain.
 Only a few treatments have offered arthritis sufferers effective relief, leaving them to turn to anti-inflammatory medications, potentially-addictive painkillers and even invasive surgery.

 However, many osteoarthritis sufferers are now turning to medical marijuana for osteoarthritis to relieve their pain, inflammation and other OA symptoms without the harsh side effects other treatments come with.

 OA is the most common type of arthritis.
 It occurs when you have “wear and tear” on the end of your bones, an area called your protective cartilage.
 Even though osteoarthritis may damage any one of your joints in your body, it mostly affects the joints in your knees, hands, spine and hips.

 You can effectively manage your OA symptoms, but you can’t reverse the underlying process.
 Maintaining a healthy weight, staying active and other treatments can improve joint function, reduce pain and slow the progression of the disease, but there is no known cure.

 Risk factors for OA include:

 There isn’t one test to diagnose osteoarthritis.
 Many physicians use several methods like a physical exam, medical history, lab tests and x-rays.

 OA develops after years of damage and affects middle-aged and older adults most.
 Other osteoarthritis risk factors include a family history of OA, past injury to the affected joint and obesity.